BrandonTang89/PyAudioVisualiser/README.md

 # pyaudiovisualiser
-Using scipy and pygame to create an audio visualiser which uses multiple fast fourier transforms to visualise an audio file.
+Using scipy and pygame to create an audio visualiser which uses multiple consecutive fast fourier transforms to visualise an audio file.<br>
+Each fast fourier transform decomposes an interval of the audio signal into its constituent frequencies.<br>

 <h2>Getting Started</h2><br>
 <b>Variations</b><br>
 AudioVisualiserGUI.pyw